- Designed For

 We can customize this program to fit your organization's specific needs.

-This course will cover the following subject areas:
+Using case studies, lectures and examples, this course will cover the following subject areas:

 - Legal Compliance